jjmchew/jjmchew.github.io/RB139/writtenStudyNotes.md

   - it is installed automatically in Ruby 2.5 and higher
   - if necessary: `gem install bundler`
 - create `Gemfile`, then run `bundle install` (produces `Gemfile.lock`) [24]
-- in ruby program, before requiring other Gems, add:  `require bundler/setup` [24]
+- ** in ruby program, before requiring other Gems, add:  `require bundler/setup` [24]
+  - this also prevents Gems that aren't listed in the Gemfile from being included [26]
-  - bundler will manually add paths for required gems to $LOAD_PATH
+  - bundler will manually add paths for required gems to $LOAD_PATH [24]
 - `bundle exec` command: [24]
   - runs commands in an environment defined according to `Gemfile.lock`
   - e.g., can run `bundle exec env` vs `env` : the environments will be different